Nvidia briefly hits $2 trillion valuation as AI frenzy grips Wall Street | Technology

 Nvidia briefly hits $2 trillion valuation as AI frenzy grips Wall Street

 "For AI companies today - the leaders of the sector - what's going to be binding for them is not going to be demand.
 It's just going to be their capacity to answer the surging demand," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.
-Nvidia's shares were last trading 0.6% lower, giving it a market value of about $1.95 trillion.
-They had risen as much as 4.9% to a record high of $823.9 earlier in the session, after a more than 16% jump on Thursday.
+Nvidia's shares closed 0.4% higher on Friday, giving it a market value of about $1.97 trillion.
+They had risen as much as 4.9% to a record high of $823.94 earlier in the session, after a more than 16% jump on Thursday.

 The breakneck growth has drawn analysts and investors from far and wide to Nvidia.
 "I'm a European fund manager, but I must have had more emails about their results than I've had about any other set.
 There have been calls, every broker doing 10-minute debriefs, it's been mind boggling," said one investor, who declined to be named.